mlubin/JuMPChance.jl/doc/quickstart.rst

 After the model `m` has been created and all constraints added, calling::

-    solvecc(m,method=:Cuts)
+    solvechance(m,method=:Cuts)

 or::

-    solvecc(m,method=:Reformulate)
+    solvechance(m,method=:Reformulate)

-will tell CCJuMP to solve the model.
+will tell JuMPChance to solve the model.
 The available solution methods are described in the following section.

-The ``solvecc`` function also returns a solution status.
+The ``solvechance`` function also returns a solution status.
 This should be checked to confirm that the model was successfully solved to optimality, for example::

-    status = solvecc(m)
+    status = solvechance(m)
     if status == :Optimal
         println("Solved to optimality")
     else